Trip report: Cape Wrath Trail

 My cooking setup was a 900 mL pot, a small stove and a 230 g gas canister.
 I actually brought two because I wasn’t sure if I would be able to find any on the trail (I didn’t see any until Kinlochbervie).
 But as it turned out I only needed one.
 It ran out as my last pot of water came to a boil—that’s 11 days of use for breakfast, lunch and dinner.

-Between Strathcarron and Kinlochbervie, I crossed over a fairly high mountain path, and camped near Loch Coire Làir.
+Between Strathcarron and Kinlochewe, I crossed over a fairly high mountain pass, and camped near Loch Coire Làir.

 My view of Beinn Eighe and friends, before crossing over a mountain pass.

 This was the coldest night I experienced.
 In the morning, I found frost on the tips of my tent, ice on the inside of my pot and a thin layer of ice on the ponds around me.